 You will also take quizzes to test your knowledge and at the end of the course, you will obtain a certificate.
 Of course, you will also have to pay for this course if you want to be truly certified.

-Free-training OSHA Fall Protection is available right here on our site for immediate start!
+OSHA certificate online training is available right here on our site for immediate start!

 Requirements for Recertification

-training.
-Here are a few reasons why someone might have to recertify:
+Here are some reasons why someone might have to recertify:

 - The staff members failed to practice and show any safe working habits in the areas with high risk